biati-digital/alfred-calculate-anything/README.md

 - VAT of 400 = 64 (the VAT amount)
 - 400 plus VAT = 464 (the Amount plus VAT)
-- 400 minus VAT = 344.82 (the Amount minus VAT)
+- 400 minus VAT = 344.82 (the Amount minus VAT, useful if you have a final amount and want to know the VAT applied)

 ### VAT Options

 The following options are available.
-Simply launch Alfred, type `calculate configure` and select any of the options below.
+Simply launch Alfred, type `ca` and select any of the options below.
 [View the configuration section for more info](#configuration).

 - **Set VAT percentage** the VAT percentage to apply,for example 16%